strongloop/loopback-example-facade/README.md

 In the diagram below, you can see the basic application architecture of the **Nano Bank** application.

- * **Clients** (in blue) - "Tablet App", "Phone App", "Web App" - represent potential channel specific client applications
+ * **Clients** (in blue) - "Tablet App", "Phone App", "Web App" - represent potential channel specific client applications.
  * **Facade** - The API's that provide public facing interfaces.
-They orchestrate the discrete Microservices
+They orchestrate the discrete Microservices.
- * **Microservices** - In principle, are micro applications, and provide a simple component oriented application development.
-In our architecture we have considered microservices (/microapplications) as the individual units of business logic and provide simple services for banking transactions and internal APIs.
-They encapsulate and abstract, legacy applications (internal core banking services) and other complex proprietery softwares in general referred to as `System of Records`.
+ * **Microservices** - We have considered microservices as internal APIs or smaller services of business logic.
+They provide simple services for banking transactions.
+In principle, they are micro applications, and provide a simple component oriented application development.
+They encapsulate and abstract, complex legacy applications (internal SOA services) and other  proprietery softwares (core-banking, fraud management, cards applications, etc) in general referred to as `System of Records`.
  * **Internal Services** - Existing services (mostly SOAP, REST, and proprietary HTTP) that accomplishes the goals of a Service Oriented Architecture(SoA).
 The extent of traditional SOA infrastructure required is based on the complexity of the legacy systems.
 SOA infact expanded out of the integration problem in legacy systems.
  * **System of Records** - Databases, mainframes, and other information systems

 ![Application Architecture](https://github.com/strongloop/loopback-example-facade/blob/master/doc/app-arch.png)

+## Goals
+* **User innovation** : user applications in mobile/web must have easier access to banking services and automation through external APIs. eg: When booking flights through an airline's app, the user may have a credit card which gets them points from the banking institution as well as the payment service provider (eg: VISA, mastercard).
+If the airlines is able to claim the points of the purchase onbehalf of the consumer automatically through an external API, the consumer can use it to buy a lunch en-route free of charge.

+* **Business innovation** : various departments within the bank like stores, consumer service, cash, treasury, risk, etc should be able to build business processes easily using internal API's.

+* **Service innovation** : Fine grained microservices would give technical excellence to the bank's IT, to provide easier, secure access to various resources available within the bank, as per internal security policies. eg: access to document repositories, fraud alerts, payment services, etc.

 ***Architectural Principles:***